 During most of the past 10 years, our annual CSA goal for the archdiocese has been $17.8 million.
-Considering the circumstances and challenges of last year, the 2020 CSA goal was reduced to $15.2 million.
-The 2021 CSA goal has not yet been determined.
+Considering the circumstances and challenges of the past several years, as a result of COVID, the CSA goals have been reduced.
+The goal for CSA 2023 has not yet been determined.

 What happens when the goal is exceeded – where does that money go?

 Once a parish reaches its individual annual goal, 100 percent of the overage is returned to the parish for its own needs.

 How is the fundraising goal for each parish determined?